2018 Tennessee Senate election

 The 2018 Tennessee State Senate election was held on November 6, 2018, to elect 18 of the 33 seats for the Tennessee's State Senate.
 The elections coincided with the Governor, U.S. Senate, U.S. House, and State House elections.
 The primary elections were held on August 2, 2018.

+Following the 2018 elections, no seats changed hands, leaving Tennessee's State Senate delegation at a 28–5 Republican supermajority.

+Background

+Following Republican Doug Overbey's appointment as U.S. Attorney for the Eastern District of Tennessee in 2017, fellow Republican Art Swann was appointed to replace him.
+Per Tennessee state law, Swann had to run in an off-cycle election in 2018 to retain the seat for the remainder of Overbey's term.

 Retirements

 Three incumbents (2 Democrats and 1 Republican) did not run for re-election in 2018.
 Those incumbents are: